-At Allina Health, you’ll receive lung nodule care in one convenient location from a team of specialists who consider your entire wellbeing (body, mind and soul).
-This lung nodule treatment team includes specialists such as pulmonologists, oncologists, radiologists and thoracic surgeons with your care overseen by a nurse navigator.
+At Allina Health, you’ll receive lung nodule care in one convenient location from a team of specialists who consider your entire well-being (body, mind and soul).
+Our lung nodule treatment team includes specialists such as pulmonologists, oncologists, radiologists and thoracic surgeons with your care supported by a nurse navigator.

 Diagnosis of nodules in the lungs

 Lung nodules are found on a chest X-ray or CT scan.
-Nodules are often found when a person has an annual lung cancer screening, which is recommended for people at high risk.
+Nodules may be found when a person has an annual lung cancer screening, which is recommended for people at high risk.
 Lung nodules can also be found during routine exams or tests for other conditions.

 When a lung nodule is found, your team may do additional tests to determine if the nodules are cancerous.
-These tests may include additional chest CT scans, positron emission tomography and computed tomography (PET-CT) scans and a biopsy.
-A lung biopsy is when a sample of the lung nodule is taken to examine it for abnormal cells.
+These tests may include additional chest CT scans, positron emission tomography and computed tomography (PET-CT) scans and/or a biopsy.
+A lung biopsy is a procedure to collect a tissue sample from the lung nodule and examine it for abnormal cells.
 It can be done in one of the following ways:

-Needle biopsy: This is when a needle is inserted through the chest to collect a sample.
+- Needle biopsy: In this procedure, a needle is inserted through the chest to collect a sample.

-Bronchoscopy: This is when a flexible, lighted tube is inserted through your nose or mouth and into your lungs.
+- Bronchoscopy: In this procedure, a flexible, lighted tube is inserted through your nose or mouth and into your lungs.

-Bronchoscopy with endobronchial ultrasound (EBUS): This is when ultrasound is used to look at lymph nodes that surround your bronchial tubes.
+- Bronchoscopy with endobronchial ultrasound (EBUS): In this procedure, ultrasound is used to look at lymph nodes that surround your bronchial tubes.

-Bronchoscopy with electromagnetic navigation: This is when special sensors are used to look at an area of your lungs that cannot be reached by a regular bronchoscope.
+- Bronchoscopy with electromagnetic navigation: In this procedure, special sensors are used to look at an area of your lungs that can’t be reached by a regular bronchoscope.

-Mediastinoscopy: This is when a tissue sample taken through an incision made at the top of the breastbone.
+- Mediastinoscopy: In this procedure, a tissue sample is collected through an incision made at the top of the breastbone.